Return to Castle Wolfenstein on GNU/Linux

 patch -p1 <rtcw-1.41.patch

-cd src/unix
+cd RTCW-SP-linux/src

-CFLAGS="-march=i686 -O2 -pipe -fomit-frame-pointer" # edit to taste, but must be x86_32
+CFLAGS="-march=i686 -O2 -pipe -fomit-frame-pointer" # edit to taste, supports 64bit too

-sed -i "s/\$BASE_CFLAGS = \$COMMON_CFLAGS . '-D.*$/\$BASE_CFLAGS = \$COMMON_CFLAGS . '-DNDEBUG $CFLAGS ';/" Construct
+sed -i "s/\$BASE_CFLAGS = \$COMMON_CFLAGS . '-D.*$/\$BASE_CFLAGS = \$COMMON_CFLAGS . '-DNDEBUG $CFLAGS ';/" unix/Construct

 cd ~/RTCW